NicolaRFranco/hiprs/README.md

 Modules can then be imported either as **import hiprs.scores** or **from hiprs import scores**.

 *Remark*.
 The hiprs library is based on the following Python packages: *mlxtend*, *numpy*, *pandas*, *scipy*, *scikit-learn*.
 These should be automatically installed by either conda or pip when running the commands above.

+# Affiliations and acknowledgements
+This repository was developed by Nicola Rares Franco$^{1}$ and Michela Carlotta Massi$^{1,2}$, and it was made public in April 2022.
+Author affiliations are found below.

+$^{1}$ MOX, Department of Mathematics, Politecnico di Milano, Milan, Italy
+$^{2}$ CHDS - Center for Health Data Science, Human Technopole, Milan, Italy